communitytechnology/communitytechnology.github.io/docs/intro-ct/index.md

 <h3>Activities</h3>
 <ul>
-<li><A href="/docs/intro-ct/activities/investigate-tech/">Investigate Technology</a>: Investigate the properties of common technologies, understand how these technologies impact the community, and identify community-based alternatives. </li>
+<li><A href="/docs/intro-ct/investigate-tech/">Investigate Technology</a>: Investigate the properties of common technologies, understand how these technologies impact the community, and identify community-based alternatives. </li>

-<li><a href="/docs/intro-ct/activities/dj-principles/">Digital Justice Principles</a>: Define shared principles and identify the existing and needed work to implement these principles.</li>
+<li><a href="/docs/intro-ct/dj-principles/">Digital Justice Principles</a>: Discuss and define shared social justice principals that can ground our collective work.</li>

+<li><a href="/docs/intro-ct/dj-principles/">Identify Digital Justice Issues</a>: Identify digital justice issues in your community, and examine the difference between problems, issues and DIGITAL JUSTICE ISSUES.</li>

 <li><a href="https://docs.google.com/document/d/1u_p61Ub2aXmJwbjZ-2f_oKR_57iDtTQaNiTIeziG5V0/edit?usp=sharing">Digital Stewardship</a>: Describe and identify community organizers that work on digital justice issues in the community.</li>
 </ul>